 Workshop - register now

-Brigitte Jansen, Netherlands Institute for Sound and Vision, Netherlands, Rasa Bocyte, The Netherlands Institute for Sound and Vision, the Netherlands, Maarten Brinkerink, Netherlands Institute for Sound and Vision, Netherlands
+Brigitte Jansen, Netherlands Institute for Sound and Vision, The Netherlands, Rasa Bocyte, The Netherlands Institute for Sound and Vision, the Netherlands, Maarten Brinkerink, Netherlands Institute for Sound and Vision, The Netherlands

 The Graphics Interchange Format, also known as a GIF, is such an unassuming yet very powerful format spreading virally across social media channels.
 GIFs have become an inseparable part of online culture where references from popular media are transformed into tools for communication.
 The raw simplicity of the format invites audiences to make their own GIFs by appropriating and remixing audiovisual culture.
 This possibility to reimagine audiovisual heritage in the form of a GIF has inspired the Netherlands Institute for Sound and Vision to explore GIF making as an instrument for promoting the reusability and openness of archival collections.
 With a hands-on workshop, we will share our experiences and inspire cultural heritage professionals to revive their archival collections through creative reuse.